Corey Bailey

 exposed to an AC field strong enough to overcome the coercivity of the tape.

-decks, the metal parts that come in constant contact with the tape (particularly,
+recording.
+Also on audio tape decks, the metal parts that come in constant

-the tape heads themselves) can become magnetized over time and have to be
+contact with the tape (particularly, the tape heads themselves) can become

-routinely demagnetized using a portable degausser.
+magnetized over time and have to be demagnetized using a portable degausser.

-The process of demagnetizing the heads and various parts of a tape deck has its
+The process of demagnetizing the heads and various parts of a tape deck has it’s

 own learning curve.
 If done improperly, one can actually magnetize the intended